Gift Aid Explained

 Donations made through Gift Aid mean charities are able to claim an additional 25p for every £1 you donate, without costing you any extra.

-• If you make a Gift Aid declaration, the charity can claim back the tax you have paid i.e. £25
+- If you make a Gift Aid declaration, the charity can reclaim the £25 tax you paid from HMRC.

-By completing a Gift Aid declaration you are giving a charity the right to reclaim the tax from HMRC on your donation.
+- By completing a Gift Aid declaration, you authorize the charity to reclaim the tax you’ve paid on your donation.

 Who Qualifies?